ewjay/fapiwiki/FAPI_Meeting_Notes_2023-03-09_Pacific.rst

 * * PR 407 - request parameters via front channel clarification
 * * * Server-side text to be done in another PR.
-* * * Dima just need to resolve the conflict before getting it merged.
+* * * Dima just need to resolve the conflict before getting it merged.  ( Update from Dima - this is resolved)

 * NIST (March 24th 2023)
 * *    https://lists.openid.net/pipermail/openid-specs-fapi/2023-February/002835.html